Risk-team icon

 • The shopper has returned the goods, or you have failed to deliver the goods.

-You can accept the chargeback in the your Adyen Customer Area.
+You can accept the chargeback in your Adyen Customer Area.
 Once you accept, and the defense period has expired, the final status will be Lost and the dispute cycle ends.
 To indicate that you have accepted, the journal line DisputeDefensePeriodEnded will be booked.

 Defending disputes